 Since January 2017, we have been reporting on the latest news and happenings in the aging research field.
 We interview the leading figures in rejuvenation biotech and aging research, report on the latest developments in the industry, create advocacy articles exploring the ethics and social issues of longer lives, and produce educational articles about the biology of aging.

 Brought to you by Nicola Bagalà, the Rejuvenation Roundup is our monthly digest, which takes a look at the big news stories involving the industry and helps keep you informed of current developments in the aging research field.
 To accompany the monthly Rejuvenation Roundup, as of July, we also began to include a podcast version that takes a deeper look at some of the key stories from that particular month and is hosted by Ryan O’Shea of the Future Grind podcast.
-You can listen to the October episode below; for more, check out our Rejuvenation Roundup page.
+You can listen to the latest episode below; for more, check out our Rejuvenation Roundup page.

 SUPPORTING POLICY CHANGE